-- Embrace of the Serpent (2015): A small, quiet movie that confronts big questions through the story of an Amazonian shaman and two scientists/explorers he meets decades apart.
+- Embrace of the Serpent (2015): An intimate, quiet movie that confronts big questions about the spread of civilization and its cultural and environmental impacts through the story of an Amazonian shaman and two scientists/explorers he meets decades apart.
 Gorgeous, poignant and a touch trippy.

 - Eternal Sunshine of the Spotless Mind (2004): Michel Gondry reminds us how magical the movies can be.

 - The Hurt Locker (2008): War is hell; it is also a rush.
 An explosive dichotomy that director Kathryn Bigelow examines with the delicacy of a bomb tech.

 - Let the Right One In (2008): Adolescence sucks.

 - Lost in Translation (2003): What?

 - Mad Max: Fury Road (2015): The best action movie ever, but so much more than an action movie.